Where Should I Keep My Emergency Fund?

 • Transfers and withdrawals may be limited: Some high-yield savings accounts limit how many transfers you can make in a month before you're charged a fee.
 While this can be a good incentive not to dip into your emergency savings, if you find yourself needing to use your emergency fund regularly, you could face fees.

-Find High-Yield Savings Accounts
+Learn more: Best High-Yield Savings Accounts

 2. Money Market Account

 A money market account is a type of savings account offered by banks and credit unions.
-Money market accounts tend to pay higher interest than standard savings accounts, and they also have some of the same benefits of a checking account: You can access funds from your money market account by writing checks, or with a debit card or money transfer.
+Money market accounts tend to pay higher interest than standard savings accounts, and they also have some of the same benefits as a checking account: You can access funds from your money market account by writing checks, or with a debit card or money transfer.

 • Safe and insured: The funds in your money market account are insured by the FDIC up to $250,000.
 Unlike a money market fund, a money market account is a type of bank account that earns interest; you won't have to worry about losing money due to market swings, because your money isn't invested.

-• Number of checks may be limited: While money market accounts share some features with checking accounts, they may put a cap on how often you can access your cash.
+• Number of withdrawals may be limited: While money market accounts share some features with checking accounts, they may put a cap on how often you can access your cash.
 For example, some money market accounts may limit you to no more than six withdrawals and transfers per month.

 • May not outpace inflation: The limited returns you'll see on money deposited in a money market account may be lower than the rate of inflation.